-A student in grade 6 will earn course credit with a passing score of at least 80% on the exam or a score designated by the state for an exam that has alternate scoring standards.
-A student may take an exam to earn course credit no more than twice.
-If a student fails to achieve the designated score on the applicable exam before the beginning of the school year in which the student would need to enroll in the course according to the school's course sequence, the student must complete the course.
+A student in grade 6 or above will earn course credit with a passing score of at least 80 on the examination, a scaled score of 60 or higher on an examination administered through the CLEP, or a score of 3 or higher on an AP examination, as applicable.
+A student may take an examination to earn course credit no more than twice.
+If a student fails to achieve the designated score on the applicable examination before the beginning of the school year in which the student would need to enroll in the course according to the school's high school course sequence, the student must complete the course.
+If such credit is given, the District shall enter the examination score on the student's transcript.
+These scores are not computed in the Grade Point Average (GPA).